verzada/FhirStarter.DotNetCore/docs/FHIRService/SettingUpAResourceService.md

+# Step 2 Setting up a Resource Service

-# Some quick pointers in order to successfully create a FHIR Resource service
+## Some quick pointers in order to successfully create a FHIR Resource service

 FhirStarter is built around the [.NET API for HL7 FHIR](https://github.com/FirelyTeam/fhir-net-api) and its conventions.
 A [Resource](https://www.hl7.org/fhir/resource.html) service in FhirStarter is based on classes that inherits the [Base](https://github.com/FirelyTeam/fhir-net-api/blob/develop-stu3/src/Hl7.Fhir.Core/Model/Base.cs) model.